data2health/Competitions/README.md

 Cultural:
 - Develop use cases, be a demonstration partner, provide feedback on product design, utilize the cloud-deployed instance, develop local implementation strategies, test local engagement materials, seek requirements, share strategies to support local projects; collaborate on best practices for local adoption, implementation, engagement, integration

-*We require all CD2H projects to have non-CD2H CTSA participants, as CD2H is a CTSA coordinating center.
-Each project should include an Engagement plan file, example [here](https://github.com/data2health/project-repo-template/blob/master/engagement.md).*

-*Please tag any engagement related issues with "engagement".*

 ## Working documents
 *As this project progresses, working documents will be made available either through this project's wiki or via other means like Google Drive folders*